AliRezaJoodi/Electronics_Modules/Driver_TRIAC_MOC30xx/README.md

-## Triac Gate Driver Using MOC3021
+## Triac Gate Driver With MOC30xx
 I tested it for many times and worked great.

+Note: MOC302x series is random-phase
+Note: MOC304x have zero-cross

 ### Folders and Files Description
 It has included: